HerrMotz/bachelor-thesis/publication/main.typ

 - What are RDF databases in comparison to other semantic technologies?
 - What is the advantage of using a strict formal ontology in comparison to an RDF database?
 ]
-@Dengel2012_Semantic_Technologies

-// (There are Springer conferences on semantic web technologies: https://suche.thulb.uni-jena.de/Record/1041330375?sid=49057082)

 #todo[
   Hier wir noch nicht deutlich, was der eigentliche Grundgedanke hinter semantischen Technologien eigentlich ist.
 Diese Sektion sollte ich gründlich überarbeiten, da Prof. B. sie genau lesen wird.
 ]

-Computers generally lack information about the environment humans live in.
-For example, unless formalised, a computer is unaware of the fact, that an arbitrary arrangement of numerals separated by lines, such as `8/7/2000`, is supposed to represent a date within a calendar based on the birth of a religious figure.
-How would a human even know of this convention, if it were not taught to him?
-And even with this knowledge, one can easily stumble upon a false friend: Here, I picture a European fellow confronted with an American booking confirmation.
-The American interprets the above date as August 7th in the year 2000.
-In the worst case, the European confidently interprets it as July 8th and would probably be wrong.
-Explicating the date format would have prevented this disaster.

 The original idea by Tim Berners-Lee was to annotate web pages using a well-defined common vocabulary, so that any computer can, without human assistance, extract the relevant contents of a website.
 For example, a doctors office might post opening times on their website.
 Using a well-defined and public vocabulary, the website describes a table as "opening times" and the strings of weekdays and times as entries of the opening times. #todo[insert example code from the book on Semantic Technologies] @Dengel2012_Semantic_Technologies.
 This concept is not necessarily limited to websites, but can just as well be applied for any data storage.
 These deliberations waged the establishment of standards for describing meta information, such as: